deeptiigupta/weatherApp/README.md

 # weatherApp
-This is an application that provides the weather details of the provided city.
+A weather Application
-~Built using HTML, CSS, Javascript.
+Built using HTML, CSS, Javascript.